kmlawson/japanese-empire-mo3335/assignments.md

 # Assignments

-The assessed portion of the coursework for this module consists of one long essay, two drafts of a long essay prospectus, one five minute presentations, and a combination of reading logs and handouts.
+The assessed portion of the coursework for this module consists of one long essay, two drafts of a long essay prospectus, one five minute presentation, and a combination of reflective posts and handouts.
 In addition, students are required to come prepared every week having completed the required reading plus one elective reading category.
 Students will be expected to be able to articulate the main argument of each assigned reading or, absent one, its contribution to the week's theme.

 **Note:** Paper submissions are not requested for any of the assessments.
 You may upload the submissions directly onto MMS.
-Your handout for presentations should also be uploaded to the presentation section of MMS by midnight the evening before class when you give your presentation.
+Your handout for an in person presentation should also be uploaded to the presentation section of MMS by midnight the evening before class when you give your presentation.

 ### Headers and Formatting